ModelAtlasofTheEarth/Model-Submission/README.md

 * a https://github.com/ModelAtlasofTheEarth/model_submission/labels/new%20model label will appear on the original issue
 * This will trigger workflows that collect this information and source additional metadata relavant to your model
 * You will see a summary report for your model, including potential missing information or errors (e.g. URLs that didn't resolve)
 * If you have requested the content of your model to be embargoed, you should see an https://github.com/ModelAtlasofTheEarth/model_submission/labels/embargo%20requested label.
-We can still create a model, metadata, and DOI for this model
+We can still create a model repository, metadata file, and DOI for this model

 **2) Editing and review:**